slugcat-dev/mark-ed/README.md

 const editor = new Editor('editor')
 ```

-You can then access the content of the editor with `editor.content` and add event listeners to `editor.root`.
+Access the content of the editor with `editor.content` and add event listeners to `editor.root`.

 _The code for the demo is in the [`dev`](https://github.com/slugcat-dev/mark-ed/tree/main/dev) directory of this repository._

 ### Recommended attributes for the editor element
 ```ini